 Financial Geography | Comparative Political Economy | Derivatives | International Financial Centres |

 Interdisciplinary Analysis | Critical Theory | Methodological Pluralism

 Upcoming & recent presentations

 Petry, J. (2019) "State-capitalist capital markets?
-Financial infrastructures, exchanges & the politics of integrating China into global capital markets", 'Conceptualising Markets' ISA Venture Research Workshop, 27-30 March 2019, Toronto.
+Financial infrastructures, exchanges & the politics of integrating China into global capital markets", 'Conceptualising Markets' pre-ISA Workshop, 26 March 2019, University of Ottawa.

 Petry, J. (2018) "Financialisation with Chinese characteristics?
 State capitalism, market infrastructures & the development of capital markets in China", 'How to Conceptualise Financialisation in Developing and Emerging Economies?'
 Workshop, 13-14 December 2018, Girton College, University of Cambridge, UK.

-Petry, J. (2018) "Beyond ports, roads, railways: 'One Belt, One Road' and the politics of financial infrastructures", 'The Belt & Road Initiative: Dynamics, Prospects & Implications' Workshop, 22-23 October 2018, Renmin University, Beijing.
+Petry, J. (2018) "Beyond ports, roads, railways: 'One Belt, One Road' and the politics of financial infrastructures", 'Understanding the Belt & Road Initiative: Dynamics, Prospects & Implications' Conference, 22-23 October 2018, Renmin University, Beijing.

 Petry, J. (2018) "Financial infrastructures, exchanges & the political economy of China’s capital market development", 5th World Interdisciplinary Network for Institutional Research (WINIR) Conference, 14-17 September 2018, Hong Kong.